JhonnyJason/secret-manager-crypto-utils-sources/ressources/README.md

 - asymetric -> asymmetric

 ### Incompatibility
-Also the asymmetric encryption algorithm has slightly changed, specifically just how the shared secret is calculated.
+Also the asymmetric encryption algorithm has slightly changed, specifically how the shared secret is calculated.
 The result is that secrets being encrypted with the old version are not decryptable with the newer version and vice-versa.

-To combat this we have included the old style functions as well, which only exist in the hex version:
+For conversion purposes we have included the old style functions as well, which only exist in the hex version:
 - asymmetricEncryptOld(content, publicKeyHex)
 - asymmetricDecryptOld(secrets, privateKeyHex)

 ## Hex FTW
-For good reasons all encrypted contents, signatures and keys are stored in hex strings.
+It is adivsable  that you stare all encrypted contents, signatures and keys in hex strings.
 This appears to be the most superior way of how to universally transfer byte information.

 The big wins of hex in readability and processability beats out the "downside" of being 2x the size.
+Also the performance loss is in most cases neglible ~ < 10%.

 ## Performance is more important?
 We also have the versions using bytes, buffers, and specifically Uint8Arrays.
 To skip all the conversions back and forth.
 Use the Uint8Arrays in your code and use the byte-versions then.